swapnilk30/JavaDeveloperNotes2024/README.md

 44. Explain lamda expression and functional expressions ?
 45. Why we are using functional annotation for functional interface
-46. Lets say you have two variable a and b, with values 5 and 10.
-Interchange value of a and b without using a temporary variable ?
-Will the program work for negative numbers ?

 47. If catch is not present, only finally is present, will the code work ?
 48. multiple catch with single finally will work ?

 49. If insert can happen by PUT why do we have POST
 50. can we fetch data with the help of POST ?
 ```